 This season is the perfect season to host a time of togetherness in the garden.
 Thanksgiving in the garden is a memory for a lifetime!
 Even if you aren’t hosting the holiday feast at your own house, you can still enjoy the privilege of welcoming others into our happy place and offering them some of our pickings.
 A large salad, fresh from the garden with all types of topping options will make those seated at your table feel like the are enjoying a vacation experience.
 The garden has a way of taking your mind to a place of peace and rest….you know that.

-Even if you aren’t hosting the holiday feast at your own house, it is a privilege to welcome others into our happy place and offer them some of our pickings.
+Even if you aren’t hosting the holiday feast at your own house, it is a privilege to welcome others into your happy place and offer them some of your pickings.

-I had the honor of being featured in inRegister magazine’s November issue, which you can read here.
+I had the honor of being featured in inRegister magazine’s November issue last year, which you can read here.
 And then, I had such fun talking about table setting rom the garden, which was a real treat for me.
 You can read the full article here.
 But here are the highlights for you.

 1. Start with the green.